vmware-samples/packer-examples-for-vsphere/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "Feature Request"
-about: "Is something critial missing?
+about: "Is something critical missing?
 Suggest a feature or an enhancement."
 title: ''
 labels: enhancement
 assignees: tenthirtyam